ContextLab/chatify/README.md

 # Background

 This tool was created to supplement the [Neuromatch Academy](https://compneuro.neuromatch.io/tutorials/intro.html) materials.
-To reign in costs in this initial version, we've used [ChatGPT](https://chat.openai.com/chat) to pre-generate and cache responses for all of the current NeuroMatch materials.
-The cached responses are included by default when you install chatify in your environment, so running queries using those materials does not require any additional setup (nor do you need an OpenAI API key).
+To reign in costs in this initial version and enable support for the widest audience, we use [the smallest (7B parameter) variant of Meta's Llama 2 model](https://huggingface.co/meta-llama/Llama-2-7b) as the default model.
 A "Chatify-enhanced" version of the Neuromatch computational neuroscience course may be found [here](https://contextlab.github.io/course-content/tutorials/intro.html), and an enhanced version of the deep learning course may be found [here](https://contextlab.github.io/course-content-dl/tutorials/intro.html).

-## Installing and enabling Chatify: default (non-interactive) Neuromatch version
+## Installing and enabling Chatify

-To install and enable chatify in any Neuromatch tutorial notebook, add the following two cells to the top of your notebook (and run them):
+To install and enable chatify in any Jupyter notebook, add the following two cells to the top of your notebook (and run them):

 ```python
 %pip install davos